Drip irrigation project, part one

 Photo #3.
 The finished Aqua Traxx set-up on the bed to the right.
 Very simple!
 Remember that you can click on any of the photos to view a larger image.

-A nice feature of our new drip system is that it includes a pre-filter and pressure-reducing valve to provide even watering throughout the garden.
+A nice feature of our new drip irrigation system is that it includes a pre-filter.
+It also has a pressure-reducing valve to provide even watering throughout the garden.

 I should also mention that it’s very easy to unscrew the set-up from each bed and put it out of the way while we prepare the soil each spring.